-Program Coordinator: Dr. Antonio Guijarro-Donadios Phone: 508-929-8619 Email: aguijarrodonadios@worcester.edu
+Program Coordinator: Dr. Antonio Guijarro-Donadios

+Email: aguijarrodonadios@worcester.edu

-General admission requirements for the Graduate School are located at http://worcester.edu/graduate and must be submitted with a research paper written in Spanish (approx. 4000).
-Please note that although the Graduate Record Exam (GRE) is required, previous academic performance has more weight in the acceptance decision.
+General admission requirements for the Graduate School are located at http://worcester.edu/graduate and must be submitted with a research paper written in Spanish (approx. 4000 words).
+The GRE or MAT test is not required.